Today’s Decking Choices

 These are great natural wood choices.
 Redwood and Cedar are more expensive than pressure treated wood, but there are no chemicals or treatments needed for these species.
 Both have natural tannins and oils that make them resistant to rot, decay and wood boring insects.
 With that said, their resistance is directly related to the amount of heartwood present in the wood.
 The more heartwood, the more resistant to elements and insects.
 When using these woods for your deck it is important to use Clear Heart, Select Heart, Construction Heart, or Deck Heart if they are available at your market.
 The other grades of Redwood contain higher levels of Sapwood or Pulpwood, which is not as strong and does not have the resistance.
 To maintain their gorgeous color, Redwood and Cedar will need to be stained with a semi-transparent stain, or the wood will become a silvery gray color.

-Exotic Hardwoods – Ipe, Tigerwood, Cumaru, Brazilian Redwood, etc.
+Today’s Decking Choices Exotic Hardwoods – Ipe, Tigerwood, Cumaru, Brazilian Redwood, etc.

-Exotic hardwoods are the most expensive natural wood choice for your decking.
+Exotic hardwoods are the most expensive natural wood choice for today’s decking choices.
 These species are not native to North America, they are grown in Tropical climates.
 They include some of the hardest wood species known.
 They are so strong and dense that it is suggested that you bore a pilot hole before attempting to install these types of woods with a fastener.
 Exotic hardwoods do not rot, decay and are insect resistant.
 Ipe (pronounced e-pay) is the strongest species of the group and is the most widely used of the exotics.
 You can expect your exotic hardwood deck to last at least 25 years or more.
 It is recommended to apply a UV blocking clear wood preservative every 3 years.

 Note: For Redwood, Cedar or exotics check that they are harvested in responsible sustainable manner by asking your dealer or builder.
 Your wood should be certified by the Forest Stewardship Council.